-The report – Provincial Hazard Assessment for Emergency Management – assesses if the Alberta Emergency Management Agency (AEMA) has an effective system to coordinate a provincial hazard assessment to identify provincial emergency management priorities for mitigation and preparedness activities.
+Our audit objective was to assess if AEMA has an effective system to coordinate a provincial hazard assessment that would identify provincial emergency management priorities for mitigation and preparedness activities.

 The audit found AEMA has elements of a provincial hazard assessment system.